caraml-dev/merlin/docs/reference/limitations.md

 This feature is only applicable when your autoscaling policy is set to either `RPS` or `Concurrency`."

 This feature is enabled for both production and staging environments.
 However, in the production environment, the default minimum number of replicas is set to 2.
-To utilize the "scaling down to zero" feature, users must explicitly set the minimum replica count to 0 during deployment.
+Note that, to utilise this feature, the minimum replicas for the deployment should be set to `0`.

 ### Logs